-- 1. Stop JBoss, and then open (JBoss_installation_path)/bin/standalone.conf by using editor software. - In the configuration file, specify the following settings.
+- 1. Stop JBoss, and then open (JBoss_installation_path)/bin/standalone.conf by using editor software. - 2.
+In the configuration file, enter the following depending on the version of JDK. specify the following settings.
 For n, specify the port number.
 If there is more than one Java VM to be monitored on the same machine, specify a unique port number.
 The port number specified for the settings is specified with Cluster WebUI (JVM Monitor Resource Name Property Monitor(special) tab Connection Port).